Rangeesh/thesis/README.md

 There is one vehicle initially, that is the leader of the vehicle.
 It is assumed to be a vehicle who's trajectory the other vehicles are looking to track.

 > If the lead vehicle is an autonomous vehicle, designing a decentralized controller taking path planning into consideration is an interesting problem to look at!
 What are the merits and demerits of a decentralized controller?

-Design Parameters:

-- Lane Width -- Needed for defining the lateral bounds of the vehicle
-- Vehicle Dimensions -- For a tighter bound and taking into critical rollover conditions? **Not required**